Trump accuses Democrats of 'trying to steal the election' with insistence on mail-in voting

 The president repeatedly brought up the U.S. House Democratic primary race in his former home district on Manhattan's East Side, where Trump Tower is located.

-Two weeks ago, the Associated Press called the race for incumbent Rep. Carolyn Maloney, D-N.Y. over progressive activist and former Obama campaign staffer Suraj Patel.
+Two weeks ago, the Associated Press projected that incumbent Rep. Carolyn Maloney, D-N.Y. had defeated progressive activist and former Obama campaign staffer Suraj Patel.
 Since then, Patel has refused to concede, and a New York federal judge recently ordered formerly invalidated ballots to be counted on top of the current tally.

 Trump said that race shows that mail-in balloting on a national scale will be a "horrible thing" come November.